 Charges and Fees

 Applied Food Biotechnology will request for publication charge after acceptance.
-Anyway, foreigners and in special cases of local authors may receive a complete or partial waiver.
+Anyway, foreigners and in special cases of local authors may receive a complete or partial waiver for submission of high quality submissions.

-For the papers submitted after Jan 2021, the processing fee would be USD 250 (6500.000 Rial for Iranian authors).
-In the case of a fast track (decision making in 20 days), these fees would be triple.
+For the publication of papers after Jan 2023, the processing fee would be USD 500 (8.500.000 Rial for Iranian authors).
+In the case of a fast track (decision-making in 20 days), these fees would be triple.
+In case of high quality reports a full waive may be accepted.
+Bank details are changing due to money transfer to Iran (due to political sanction).
+At present payment is doing PaylPal.
+Details for Iranian authors are:

 Bank account for money transfer within Iran: 4001071103000057 Refah Bank, Sheba IR260100004001071103000057, deposit ID 354078782140104008001634940000.